How do I check for cancer?

 What about self-checks?

 Lots of people talk about the importance of breast or testicle ‘self-checks’ (also known as self-examinations or self-exams) to try and spot cancer early.
-But does regularly checking your breasts, testicles or other parts of your body help spot cancer earlier?
-Or could it actually do more harm than good?
+But regularly checking your breasts testicles or other parts of your body could actually do more harm than good.
+Self-checking is different to cancer screening, read more about screening for cancer.

 Should I check my breasts?